 The Sound of Music

 How could I not include this classic film?
-It is a wonderful true story, musical, and family movie.
+It is a wonderful true story, musical, and family movie and one of my family’s favorites.
 Maria is a free-spirited nun in pre-WWII Austria who becomes the governess of seven children.
 If you don’t own it, you really need to.
 See: The Sound of Music Movie Study

 The Miracle Worker